Senior Director of Accreditation and Institutional Effectiveness

 (517) 371-5140, ext.
 2912

 I joined the Cooley team in 2009, bringing 10 years of experience in compliance, risk management, and higher education accreditation to the law school’s administration.

-As Associate Dean of Planning, Assessment, & Accreditation, I lead Cooley’s assessment and continuous improvement initiatives.
+As Senior Director of Accreditation and Institutional Effectiveness, I lead Cooley’s assessment and continuous improvement initiatives.
 I enjoy working with faculty and Cooley’s leadership team to design, implement and evaluate processes that not only improve student learning and success on the bar examination but also assure compliance with all accrediting agencies.
 One highlight of our continuous improvement efforts is the approval of the school’s first Program Outcomes for the Juris Doctor degree by Cooley faculty in November 2013.
 The J.D.
 Program Outcomes serve as the framework for educational assessments by all WMU-Cooley faculty.
 I also developed and implemented the school’s data collection and control process, which has improved the quality and consistency of institutional data reported both internally and externally.

 On the accreditation side, I coordinate the school’s compliance with the American Bar Association, the Higher Learning Commission, the Florida Commission for Independent Education, the state of Michigan, and NC-SARA.
 I lead Cooley’s external reporting, self-studies, accreditation review submissions, and accreditation site visits.
 These accreditation efforts have led to new campuses, online study approvals, a new LL.M. program in Homeland & National Security, a new summer foreign study program in Oxford, United Kingdom, and Cooley’s affiliation with Western Michigan University.